cuptea/kai.londenberg/README.md

 # Facts about Kai Londenberg

-We are former colleagues of Kai Londenberg from the Data:Lab Munich and we collected a bunch of facts about him, to show the world which valuable colleagues Kai Londenberg is.
+We are former colleagues of Kai Londenberg from the Data:Lab Munich and we collected a bunch of facts about him, to show the world which valuable colleague Kai Londenberg is.

 Thanks Kai, for working together with us!